 Fourteen faculties and departments comprise UdeM, including environmental design, kinesiology, and arts & sciences.
 Notable laboratories also began in UdeM, including the world’s leading research center for deep learning (MILA) and an institute for immunology and cancer.

-6. University of Alberta (U of A/UAlberta)
+6. University of Alberta

 The University of Alberta in Edmonton is a comprehensive university offering a broad range of academic programs at the undergraduate and graduate levels.
 It comprises 18 faculties spread out on five campuses – four in Edmonton and one in Camrose.

 A regular top placer in university rankings, it has been recognized in various subject areas such as paleontology, forestry, transplantation, and sports-related disciplines.
-Distinctively, UAlberta has established a faculty of native studies that deal with Aboriginal experiences, culture, and language.
+Distinctively, UAlberta has established a faculty of native studies that deals with Aboriginal experiences, culture, and language.

 UAlberta has a strong research focus and answers fundamental questions on social change, human health, and advancing knowledge for all.
-As one of the best universities in Canada for international students, the University of Alberta has the most advanced facilities, with about 40,000 students, including over 7,000 international learners, which can make significant contributions to the world.
+As one of the best universities in Canada for international students, the University of Alberta has the most advanced facilities, with about 40,000 students, including over 7,000 international learners, who can make significant contributions to the world.

-7. University of Ottawa (U of O/uOttawa)
+7. University of Ottawa

 The University of Ottawa, or Université d’Ottawa, is the largest bilingual research university in the world.
 In English and French, the university offers over 450 programs across ten faculties, including medicine, engineering, and social science, and is the largest law school in Canada.
-The university manages 40 research centers with sponsored research income of over USD $ 300 million.
-The Ottawa Health Institute and the university’s Heart Institute provide excellent practice, resulting in a high-ranking medical-doctoral program.
+The university manages 40 research centers with sponsored research income of over USD 300 million.
+The Ottawa Health Institute and the University’s Heart Institute provide excellent practice, resulting in a high-ranking medical doctoral program.

 UOttawa boasts a 97 percent employment rate of graduates, providing the best minds to various industries.
 After all, students have the best opportunities to learn practical industry skills with university programs at this top university in Canada.
 Its cooperative education program introduces students to paid work placements relevant to their subject area.